Can I Shock Pool After Adding Baking Soda? Complete Guide

 Adding Baking Soda Correctly

-Add baking soda at a rate of 1.5 pounds per 10,000 gallons to raise total alkalinity by approximately 10 ppm.
+Use the all-in-one pool calculator to size the baking soda dose for your pool and target.
 Broadcast the baking soda evenly across the pool surface with your pump running.
 For larger adjustments, split the dose and add half now, half in 6-8 hours to avoid overshooting your target.

 - Complete dissolution and circulation of the sodium bicarbonate